Koko-66/Translate_it/README.md

 - The program was deployed to Heroku and is available here: The steps to deploy are as follows:

 1. Updated the contents of the requirements file using the `pip3 freeze > requirements.txt` command in VS Code.
-3. Checked the project structure and run the program to ensure all is working as expected.
+2. Checked the project structure and run the program to ensure all is working as expected.
-4. Created the Translate it! project on Heroku, giving it a name 'translate-it7' (translate-it was available).
+3. Created the Translate it! project on Heroku, giving it the name 'translate-it7' (translate-it was not available).
-5. In the sections tab, set enviornment variables in the Config Vars section for accessing the Google Sheet, set port and credentials for e-mail account.
+4. In the Settings tab set the environment variables in the Config Vars section to set up credentials to access the Google Sheet with the database, set port and credentials to access e-mail account for sending e-mails.
-6. Added python and nodejs buildpacks.
+5. Added the python and nodejs buildpacks (in that order).
-7. In the Deployment tab, selected GitHub as deployement method, selected Connect, authorised Heroku to access the GitHub account, searched for Translate_it repository and connected to it.
+6. In the Deployment tab selected GitHub as deployment method, selected Connect, authorised Heroku to access the GitHub account, searched for Translate_it repository and connected to it.
-8. First time, deployed the app using Deploy Branch button and then enabled automatic deploys.
+7. First time deployed the app using the manual Deploy Branch button and then enabled automatic deploys.
+8. After deployment tested app functionality and resolved encountered issues.

+The app has been deployed to: https://translate-it7.herokuapp.com/

 ## Requirements
 The program requires Python 3 or higher.